helmholtz-analytics/heat/README.md

 **If you are new to contributing to open source, [this guide](https://opensource.guide/how-to-contribute/) helps explain why, what, and how to get involved.**

+### For people who want to contribute through GSoC 2023 program, here is a [quick Guide](https://github.com/MLSC-BSOITR/Ultimate-GSOC-Guide/blob/main/GSoC2023Presentation.pdf) about the complete program.

 # License

 Heat is distributed under the MIT license, see our